aws/aws-sdk-js-v3/clients/client-shield/README.md

 AWS SDK for JavaScript Shield Client for Node.js, Browser and React Native.

-<fullname>AWS Shield Advanced</fullname>
+<fullname>Shield Advanced</fullname>

-<p>This is the <i>AWS Shield Advanced API Reference</i>.
-This guide is for developers who need detailed information about the AWS Shield Advanced API actions,
+<p>This is the <i>Shield Advanced API Reference</i>.
+This guide is for developers who need detailed information about the Shield Advanced API actions,
 data types, and errors.
-For detailed information about AWS WAF and AWS Shield Advanced features and an overview of how to use the AWS WAF and AWS Shield Advanced APIs, see the
+For detailed information about WAF and Shield Advanced features and an overview of how to use the WAF and Shield Advanced APIs, see the
-<a href="https://docs.aws.amazon.com/waf/latest/developerguide/">AWS WAF and AWS Shield Developer Guide</a>.</p>
+<a href="https://docs.aws.amazon.com/waf/latest/developerguide/">WAF and Shield Developer Guide</a>.</p>

 ## Installing